e-j-w/Gridlock/README.md

 To run the program from anywhere, move the resulting 'gridlock' executable to any directory under your $PATH environment variable.

 Tested using gcc and GNU make on Ubuntu 14.04, Scientific Linux/CentOS 6, and Arch Linux (as of July 2016).
-Should work on more or less any Linux distro.
+The code is self-contained and should work on more or less any Linux distro.

 ## Acknowledgments